kuiperzone/PupNet-Deploy/README.md

 Here, the version title and contact information will be ignored and are not used in AppStream data.

+##### Combining CHANGES & README
+It is possible for `AppChangeFile` configuration value to point to a README file containing the above information.
+In this case, the changes will be extracted from the README but, in order for this to work reliably, the README file should be **plain text** rather than markdown, otherwisethe formats may conflict where markdown list items are used.

+##### Format Notes
 It is possible for change items to span multiple lines, as follows, but a change item should not be broken with an empty line (otherwise the parser will think it is reading plain superfluous text).